BA in Political Science - Option: Legal Studies

 - Citizenship : Students will understand the importance of participation in a democratic society and have worked in a community service-learning program.
 Students will know how to function in an office/professional environment.

-- Students will have understanding and knowledge of the state and federal courts systems and how those systems interrelate in a constitutional system, which recognizes individual civil rights and civil liberties, states' rights, and the need for national policy.
+- Students will have understanding and knowledge of the state and federal court systems and how those systems interrelate to each other.

 - Students can apply their legal studies skills and knowledge in applied settings.